Georgetown University: Jesuit tradition

-The role that Georgetown's Catholic heritage has played in its policies has been controversial at times, even as its influence is relatively limited.
-Stores in University-owned buildings are not allowed to sell or distribute birth control products.
-The university hosts the Cardinal O'Connor Conference on Life every January to discuss the anti-abortion movement.
+Georgetown's Catholic heritage has been controversial at times, even though its influence is relatively limited.
+Stores in university-owned buildings are prohibited from selling or distributing birth control products.

+The university hosts the Cardinal O'Connor Conference on Life annually in January to discuss the pro-life movement.
 Georgetown University Medical Center and Georgetown University Hospital, operated by MedStar Health, are prohibited from performing abortions.
-However, as of 2004, the hospital did perform research using embryonic stem cells.
+However, as of 2004, the hospital was performing research using embryonic stem cells.

+Between 1996 and 1999, the administration added crucifixes to many classroom walls, a change that attracted national attention.
+Before 1996, crucifixes had hung only in hospital rooms and historic classrooms.
+Some of these crucifixes are historic works of art, and are noted as such.

+In May 2004, Imam Yahya Hendi, the school's on-campus Muslim cleric, faced pressure to remove crucifixes while he and other campus faith leaders defended their placement.
+The Edward B. Bunn, S.J.
+Intercultural Center rotates displays of various faith and culture symbols in its lobby.